DynamoDS/RevitTestFramework/README.md

 ##Results

 The output file from a test run is an nunit-formatted results file compatible with many CI systems.

+##Samples

+RTF comes with an assembly containing sample tests called SampleTests.dll.
+These sample tests can be used to ensure that RTF is setup and running properly on your machine.
+The code for these sample tests is also available in the repo.

 ##Revit Versions